criso/fbgraph/docs/index.md

   I created this, because I wanted to access FB's graph from `node`.
   The libraries I found, felt clunky to me, and I needed an excuse to create a node module.

+  All calls will return `json`.
+Facebook sometimes (on friend requests, deleting test users, access token request)
+  decides to just return a `string` or `true` or redirects directly to the image.
+I say __nay-nay__!
+Let's make it Disney, and keep things consistent!

 ## Installation via npm
     $ npm install fbgraph